ryoko-ok/Oka_R_PortfolioWebsite_practice/README.md

-# Oka_R_PortfolioWebsite# FIP Portfolio
+# Portfolio Website

 ### Installation
-Making own portfolio including SASS, AJAX, and so on
+Making own portfolio including SASS, AJAX, PHP, Vue and so on

 ### Contributing
 1. create a new repo on Github